inasafe/inasafe-doc/docs/source/user-docs/impact-function-docs/FloodBuildingImpactFunction.rst

 A hazard raster layer where each cell represents flood depth (in meters), or a vector polygon layer where each polygon represents an inundated area.
 In the latter case, the following attributes are recognised (in order): "affected" (True or False) or "FLOODPRONE" (Yes or No).
 (True may be represented as 1, False as 0

 **Exposure Input**:
-Vector polygon layer extracted from OSM where each polygon represents the footprint of a building.
+Vector polygon or point layer extracted from OSM where each feature represents the footprint of a building.

 **Output**:
 Vector layer contains building is estimated to be flooded and the breakdown of the building by type.